coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

   of the box, and an extra indentation of the number of spaces given after the “``[``” is applied at the beginning of each newline

-Notations do not survive the end of sections.
+Notations disappear when a section is closed.
 No typing of the denoted expression is performed at definition time.
 Type-checking is done only at the time of use of the notation.